-While Game Freak claims that the theme of Pokemon X/Y is "beauty", I believe it's "altruism".
-In the game's storyline, Team Flare wanted a world without scarcity, and the resulting battles over resources.
-Since you can't make everything in the world unlimited, they built a device to kill everyone but them.
-The game itself offers another solution: to share what we have with the people who do without.
+Game Freak claims that the theme of Pokemon X/Y is "beauty".
+Maybe in the sense of inner beauty, but I believe it's "altruism".
+In the game's story, Team Flare wanted a world without scarcity of resources.
+You can't make everything in the world unlimited, so they built a device to kill everyone but them.
+The good guys' response is that we should share what we have with the people who do without.
 Almost everyone in the game has something to give you, whether it's a golden nugget or their prized Lucario.
 Professor Sycamore gives you two starters, just because he can.
-A lot of the new features in the game facilitate giving.
+Many of the new features in the game facilitate giving.
 Pokemon-Amie lets you show affection to your Pokemon, and other people's Pokemon will come to your game and give you items.
-A berry farm lets you mass produce Berries to share.
-O-Powers give you temporary buffs, but it costs less to use them on other people.
+A berry farm lets you produce Berries to share.
+O-Powers give you temporary buffs, but it's cheaper to use them on other people.
+Getting every Vivillon pattern requires you to trade with people around the world.
 Wonder Trading lets you exchange random Pokemon, and people will give away great Pokemon with the knowledge that they might get a level 2 Zigzagoon back.
-On holidays, people will orchestrate massive giveaways of Pokemon and items.
-You'll see random people from all over the world scrolling on the bottom of the screen, and you can trade with them, battle them, or even just tell them "Nice!"
-But generosity isn't the same as altruism.
-In the backstory of X/Y, a trainer brings his favorite Pokemon back from the dead, but to do it, he had to kill hundreds of Pokemon by tying them to rocks and sucking their souls out while they screamed and screamed.
-The (now-immortal) Pokemon knew what he did and abandoned the trainer, and the two walked the earth separate and alone.
+Sometimes people will orchestrate massive giveaways of Pokemon and items.
+You'll see other players scrolling through the bottom of the screen, and you can trade with them, battle them, or even just tell them "Nice!"
+The games goes further and shows the dark side of generosity.
+In the backstory of X/Y, a trainer brings his favorite Pokemon back from the dead, but to do it, he had to kill hundreds of Pokemon by tying them to rocks and sucking their souls out while they screamed.
+His revived Pokemon knew what he did and abandoned the trainer, and the two walked the earth separate and alone.
 The villain is not this character, but he falls for the same trap and uses the same weapon.
 He doesn't have the excuse of bringing a friend back to life.
 He's at best, fighting for an abstract notion of "humanity" while killing 7 billion humans.
 At worst, he just wants to rule the world and is in denial.
-Through these two characters, the game attempts to define what altruism is and isn't.
-The games are rushed (would it have killed GF to wait another year?), but one thing they should be commended for is their unified theme, where the story and gameplay are intertwined.
-They present this theme with more subtlety than Black/White, and with grace fitting of Kalos' beauty.
+Through these two, the game attempts to define what altruism is and isn't.
+X/Y is rushed (would it have killed GF to wait a year?), but they should be commended for their unified theme, where the story and gameplay are intertwined.
+They present this with more subtlety than Black/White, and with grace fitting of Kalos' beauty.

 Good games... but can't be called "new".